JerboaBurrow/SimpleFastOpenAtomicVisualiser/DOCUMENTATION.md

 ## Lua scripting

 It is possible to write Lua scripts to manipulate visualisation in SFOAV.
-By supplying a path as ```--script PATH.lua``` to a Lua file, SFOAV will run the file each frame update.
+By supplying a path as ```-script PATH.lua``` to a Lua file, SFOAV will run the file each frame update.
 The console exports the following methods in the sfoav library.

 > [!warning]
 > Lua indexes from 1, but all sfoav library functions index from 0.